asgood23/STATIONS/earth2020X/earth2020x_spells.md

 Loosely described, spell cost listed for Troika, and some Troika-specific mechanical effects provided for some spells.

 As always, make up other uses and effects as desired.
+If your system allows it, the caster can expend some resource to increase the effect, duration, range, etc of a spell.

 |      |                                                     |                                                              |
 | ---- | --------------------------------------------------- | ------------------------------------------------------------ |